Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

 There is a huge landscape of possible parameter configurations.
 As indicated by Eq.~\eqref{mode_transform}, it is important to have at least two modes occupied to make use of the mode mixing.
 Also, we see that the squeezing angles need to be adjusted between $0$ and $\pi/2$ to enhance the estimation of both real and imaginary part so that multiple parameters can be extracted.
 Here, we will examine the mode configuration $\hat{D}_1 (\sqrt{N_{\text{coh}}}e^{-i\pi/4}) \hat{S}_{0}(r)\hat{S}_1 (r e^{i\pi/2}) \hat{S}_2 (r) \vert 0 \rangle$.
 Let us first consider the ideal scenario $\kappa =1$.
 In the case of $N\gg 1$, we obtain a compact expression for the inverse FIM diagonal, yielding the CRBs

-In Appendix~\ref{app:sqQFIM} we also calculated the corresponding QCRBs and found that they are equal to the CRBs, implying that the QLs optimal measurement is homodyne detection.
-As discussed earlier, unlike the QCRB, the CRB is always simultaneously attainable both in a local sense and in an asymptotic sense of many repetitions.
+In the SM~\ref{app:sqQFIM} we also calculated the corresponding QCRBs and found that they are equal to the CRBs, implying that the QLs optimal measurement is homodyne detection.
+As discussed earlier, unlike the QCRB, the CRB is always simultaneously attainable both in a local sense \cite{rafal2020} and in an asymptotic sense of many repetitions.
 We thus have proven that the Heisenberg limit is jointly achievable for range and velocity of a target which is our main result.
-In Eq.~\eqref{eq:CRBs}, we optimized the allocation of squeezing and displacement with $N_{\text{sq}} = 3N/4$ and $N_{\text{coh}} = N/4$.
+In Eq.~\eqref{eq:CRBs}, we optimized the energy's allocation into displacement and squeezing $N= N_{\text{coh}}+N_{\text{sq}}$ with $N_{\text{sq}} = 3N/4$ and $N_{\text{coh}} = N/4$.
 Other distributions of squeezing and displacement (with $N_{\text{sq}}\neq 0$) also reach the HL with a worse prefactor.
-To achieve this ultimate accuracy, the LO's frequency and phase have to be matched to the returned signal such that $\vert\delta\omega \Delta T \vert \ll 1$ and $\delta\theta =-\delta\omega\tau$ with $\vert\delta\theta +\delta\omega\tau \vert \ll 1/(N_{\text{sq}}+1)$ (Appendix~\ref{app:sqFIM}).
-This implies sufficiently good prior knowledge of the parameters $\tau$, $\omega$ and $\theta$, which may be obtained from previous runs of the experiment possibly employing an adaptive measurement strategy.
+Also a fully squeezed state with $N_{\text{coh}}=0$ reaches the HL.
+Estimators that reach the joint HL were found and given in SM~\ref{app:estimators}.
+To achieve the joint HL, the LO's frequency and phase have to be matched to the returned signal such that $\vert\delta\omega \Delta T \vert \ll 1$ and $\vert\delta\theta +\delta\omega\tau \vert \ll 1/(N_{\text{sq}}+1)$ (SM~\ref{app:estimators}).
+This implies sufficiently good prior knowledge of the parameters $\tau$, $\omega$ and $\theta$, which may be obtained from a second prior-acquiring classical pulse that could be sent in a different frequency band.
+Also note, that other measurements exist that do not require priors, namely time-resolved and frequency-resolved photon counting, which are optimal for single parameter range and velocity estimation respectively Ref.\cite{reichert2022}.
+However, at least two shots are necessary to extract both parameters with these alternative measurements.
+When the energy is equally distributed between these two shots, the variance of each parameter worsens by a factor of 4 due to $1/(N/2)^2= 4/N^2$, which is why a single shot strategy is preferable.¡